TERREBONNE PARISH TRANSITIONAL

 These programs have been proven to reduce the recidivism rate.
 These programs give an individual who will be released from prison the opportunity to become a productive member of society and not a burden on society upon their release.

-Contact Captain Shane Flethcher via E-Mail for more information on having your company become part of this program.
+Contact Captain Rusty Hornsby via E-Mail for more information on having your company become part of this program.